michaelona/ssb-2-enhanced/readme.md

 ## 📂 File Overview
 - `playgameV2.py` – Main game script
 - `leveleditV1.py` – Custom level editor
-- `playerstats.txt` – Stores player progress in different lines
+- `playerstats.txt` – Stores player progress in different lines (Don't delete this!)
 - `/ui/` – Contains UI images and assets
-- `/enemy
+- `/enemy/` - More game assets
+- `/textures/` - In-game texture files and icons
+- `/sfx/` - Audio file assets
+- `/skins/` - Assets for the different unlockable characters

+  **Using the Level Editor***
+- `/customWorlds.txt`/ - Holds the data for the levels you create via the editor
+- `/customPreview.txt`/ - Contains world data after clicking SEND in the editor.
+Carries that data to the main game to play.

 ## 💡 Inspiration